LaLogiaDePython/django-menu-generator/docs/menugeneration.rst

 - ``icon_class``: A string representing the class of the icon you wish to show on the menu item, e.g you can use font-awesome

 - ``url``: See :doc:`urls`

+- ``root``: A flag to indicate this item is the root of a path, with this you can correctly mark nested menus as selected.

 - ``validators``: See :doc:`validators`